csomgyula/co/paper.md

 ### 3.3 Preliminary experimental results

-The suite implements the above correction scheme (see: `co.stat.CorrectionScheme.java`).
+The benchmark suite implements the above correction scheme (see: `co.stat.CorrectionScheme.java`).

 The main although still preliminary result is the following.
 Within my laptop environment, the runtime overhead is around 0.1 ms and could even reach ~1,5 ms on the edge case.
 Hence it seems that for micro tasks (running at the ms level) **dequeueing time is not negligable** and should be taken into account as well (ie. in the Correction Scheme).